veerabbas/Freelancer-website-/README.md

 # Freelancer-website-
-Freelancer Website Using Html5 , CSS and JavaScripty
+Freelancer Website Using Html5 , CSS and JavaScript